 Instructions

 - Heat oil in large dutch oven over medium heat.
-Add onions.
-Saute until they start to brown.
+Add onions and cook until they are translucent and soft – about 10 minutes.

 - Add both cans of tomatoes (with juice) and salt and pepper.
-Reduce heat and cook on low for 30 to 45 minutes.
+Reduce heat to a gentle simmer and cook uncovered for 30 to 45 minutes.
 (I like a fresh, more astringent flavor in my sauce, so I cook it for the least amount of time.
 If you're looking for a deep, robust flavor cook it longer.)

 After working in an Italian restaurant, here’s a couple more tips: